-- 13. Reporting Requirements.
-The report shall include the following: - 13.1.
-Introduction no portion of the introduction may be claimed as CBI. - 13.1.1.
-Purpose of test: certification, audit, efficiency, research, and development - 13.1.2.
-Name and location of the laboratory conducting the test. - 13.1.3.
-Wood appliance identification manufacturer, model number/name, design type, description of the appliance tested, appliance condition, and date of receipt. - 13.1.4.
-Test information location of testing, date of tests, sampling methods used, number of test runs, a statement detailing any previous testing completed on the wood appliance. - 13.1.5.
-A list of participants, their roles, and any observers present for the tests.
-The list shall include the participant's name, title, company, contact information and the purpose of their participation. - 13.1.6.
+- 13.1.6.
 A statement that the test results apply only to the specific appliance tested. - 13.2.
 Summary and Discussion of Results no portion of the introduction may be claimed as CBI. - 13.2.1.
 Record summary results in tables 1A, 1B, and 1C.
 Table of results to include test run number, average burn rate for entire run, particulate emission rate for full run, particulate emission rate for start-up, carbon monoxide emission rate for a full run, carbon monoxide for startup, efficiency, burn time total and by phase. - 13.2.2.
-If the TEOM is used for the entire test, the report shall contain the following: For each test run use the TEOM to apportion filter PM data for the six (6) individual phases.
+If the TEOM is used for the entire test, the report shall contain the following: For each test run use the TEOM to apportion filter PM data for the six individual phases.
 Calculated results for the emissions reported as total emissions in grams, grams per hour. - 13.2.3.
-A statement of the estimated uncertainty of measurement of the emissions and efficiency test results. - 13.2.4.
 If a TEOM is used, provide a plot of PM emission rate in grams/hour vs. time, based on 1-minute averages, for the entire test period, for each run.
-The report shall include a table reporting the maximum 1-minute, 5-minute, and 60-minute grams per hour on a rolling basis for the test run. - 13.2.5.
-Plot of CO emissions using one minute data. - 13.2.6.
-Plot of heat output based on one-minute data - 13.2.7.
-Summary of other data test facility conditions such as test facility temperature, air velocity and humidity, catalyst averages, pretest fuel weights, test fuel charge weights total and by phase.
+The report shall include a table reporting the maximum 1-minute, 5-minute, and 60-minute grams per hour on a rolling basis for the test run. - 13.2.4.
+Summary of other data test facility conditions such as test facility temperature, air velocity and humidity, catalyst averages, pretest fuel weights, test fuel charge weights total and by phase. - 13.2.5.
+Two measurements shall be reported - 13.2.5.1.

-- 13.2.8.
-Two (2) PM measurements shall be reported in grams per kilogram, grams per hour, pounds per million Btu input, and pound per million Btu output. - 13.2.8.1.
 Start-up.
-Emissions from match light until the end of the start-up phase shall be collected and reported as a separate element using two (2) ASTM E2515-11 trains.
-One-hour data shall be reported by a third ASTM E2515-11 train or the TEOM data calculated per the SOP. - 13.2.8.2.
+Emissions from powering on the appliance until the end of the start-up phase shall be collected and reported as a separate element using two ASTM E2515-11 trains.
+One-hour data shall be reported by a third ASTM E2515-11 train or the TEOM data calculated per the SOP. - 13.2.5.2.
 Integrated Result.
-The results two (2), dual ASTM E2515-11 trains shall integrate into a single result the appliance performance over the six (6) phases of this test methods operational protocol. - 13.3.
+The results two, dual ASTM E2515-11 trains shall integrate into a single result the appliance performance over the six phases of this test methods operational protocol. - 13.3.
 Discussion. no portion of the discussion may be claimed as CBI. - 13.3.1.
 Discussion shall include detailed information describing each test conducted on the appliance: - 13.3.1.1.
 How the test was run - 13.3.1.2.
 Specific test run problems and solutions - 13.3.1.3.
 Test run result - 13.3.1.4.
 Deviations - 13.4.
 Process description: - 13.4.1.
 Data and drawings indicating the fire box size and location of the fuel charge. - 13.4.2.
 Drawings and calculations used to determine firebox volume to include volume, height, width, and lengths, weight and volume adjustments.
 No portion of this section can be CBI. - 13.4.3.
-Firebox configuration At a minimum to include air supply locations and operation, air supply introduction location, refractory location and dimensions, catalyst location, baffle and by-pass location and operation (include line drawings or photographs) - 13.4.4.
-Process operation during test shall supply details on air supply settings and adjustments.
-No portion of this section can be CBI. - 13.4.5.
-Test fuel properties species, density, fuel moisture, fuel temperature, and load details.
-No portion of this section can be CBI.
-Also, a description of test fuel sourcing, handling and storage practices shall be included. - 13.4.6.
-Sampling.
-No portion of this section can be CBI. - 13.4.6.1.
-A description of the test procedures and test equipment including a schematic or other drawing showing the location of all required sampling equipment. - 13.4.6.2.
-Describe sampling location relative to appliance, include drawing or photographs. - 13.4.6.3.
-Provide data on sampling blanks. - 13.4.6.4.
-Sampling and Analytical procedures.
-Detailed description of procedures followed by laboratory personnel in conducting the certification test. - 13.5.
-Quality Control and Assurance Procedures.
-No portion of this section can be CBI. - 13.5.1.
-Calibration procedures and results certification procedures, sample and analysis procedures.
+Firebox configuration At a minimum to include air supply locations and operation, air supply introduction location, refractory location and dimensions, catalyst location, baffle and by-pass location and operation (include line drawings or photographs)